jessetane/unicode-blocks/readme.md

-# unicode-block-from-code-point
+# unicode-blocks
-Get the block a unicode code point belongs to.
+An array of all the Unicode blocks.
+Inflated at runtime to keep build size down.
+Includes a helper `fromCodePoint` for looking up blocks by codePoint.